viktor-shcherb/open-user-state/README.md

 npm run coverage
 ```

+Vitest expects a Node runtime that exposes the standard `webcrypto` API on
+`globalThis.crypto` (Node 18+).
+When running on older versions the tests will
+shim the API automatically.

 <!--
   The API Endpoints section catalogs each HTTP route exposed by the worker
   so the frontend knows how to authenticate and store user state.